zx-xch/fakedict/README.md

 # fakedict
-Generates a new fake word every day./
+Generates a new fake word every day.\
 Inspired by Google Dictionary